charleskorn/stm32f4-project-template/README.md

 ### Using with CLion

+#### Initial setup

 Some tweaking is required to get [CLion](jetbrains.com/clion) up and running initially:

 1. Open the project in CLion
 2. In Preferences (OS X) / Settings (everything else), go to 'Build, Execution, Deployment', then 'CMake', and add the following to 'CMake Options' under 'Generation': `-DCMAKE_TOOLCHAIN_FILE=toolchain-arm-none-eabi.cmake`

+#### Debugging

-Note that on-device debugging is not supported in CLion (see issue [CPP-744](https://youtrack.jetbrains.com/issue/CPP-744)).
+On-device debugging is not supported in CLion (see issue [CPP-744](https://youtrack.jetbrains.com/issue/CPP-744)).

+#### Flashing

 Flashing from CLion is possible (run the `flash_firmware` task), but it will ask you for an executable to run.
 You can either leave this blank, which will cause CLion to ask you for an executable the next time you attermpt to run the task, or specify one of the executables produced (eg. `stm32f4test_firmware.elf`), although CLion will then try and fail to run this executable on your development computer after flashing the firmware onto the board.

+#### Issues with missing dependencies

+CLion creates the build tree in its own private directory and will not pull down dependencies specified with CMake's `ExternalProject` unless you explicitly tell it to.
+This means that code completion will not work for libraries set up using `ExternalProject` until you run a target that downloads that dependency - either the `<library>_sources` task, or any target that depends on the library.

 ## Acknowledgements and references